居安思危

 “In times of peace, think of danger; thinking leads to preparation; preparation prevents disaster.”

-This creates a logical chain: awareness leads to preparation, and preparation prevents future suffering.
+This creates a logical chain: awareness leads to preparation, which prevents future suffering.

 Usage Examples